Install Helm Chart

-Above command also provide the nodes in terms of how to access the MySQL that is getting deployed within the Kubernetes cluster and how I can test this particular MySQL installation.
+The above command also provides the nodes in terms of how to access the MySQL deployed within the Kubernetes cluster and how I can test this particular MySQL installation.

-Please not that in the same machine I do have the Kubernetes client installation that is kubectl.
-I can check the entities that got deployed as a part of this specific cluster using following command.
+Please note that in the same machine, I do have the Kubernetes client installation that is kubectl.
+I can check the deployed entities as a part of this specific cluster using the following command.

 $ kubectl get all

-Please make yourself comfortable with the basics of Kubernetes commands.
-In case, if you wanted a revision, you can verify the tutorials I have posted related to Kubernetes here.
+Would you please make yourself comfortable with the basics of Kubernetes commands?
+If you wanted a revision, you could verify the tutorials I have posted related to Kubernetes here.

-For the time being Let’s not worry about this particular details from where these details are configured and how the details will be provided to the Kubernetes.
+For the time being, Let’s not worry about these particular details from where these details are configured and how we will provide the details to the Kubernetes.

 Install helm using our own name

-The same way let me go ahead and do another installation helm install stable/airflow and let me give a name to it, myairflow.
+In the same way, let me go ahead and do another installation, helm install stable/airflow, and give a name to it, myairflow.

-In the earlier command we asked the helm to generate a name, this time I’m giving my own name for this particular chart.
+In the earlier command, we asked the helm to generate a name, this time, and I’m giving my own name for this particular chart.

 $ helm install myairflow stable/airflow

-For the time being, let’s not worry about this particular chart, what it does and get into the details of this particular chart.
+For the time being, let’s not worry about this particular chart, what it does, and get into the details of this specific chart.

-So basically, the helm charts, it’s going to facilitate deploying various components of Kubernetes.
-And in one single go, using a single command, we can deploy the entire infrastructure that is required for the application to be up and running within Kubernetes.
+So basically, the helm charts it’s going to facilitate deploying various components of Kubernetes.
+And in one single go, using a single command, we can deploy the entire infrastructure required for the application to be up and running within Kubernetes.

-I can list what are all the charts that got deployed by using following command
+I can list what are all the charts that got deployed by using the following command

 $ helm ls

-Here we have 2 charts myairflow, what’s the version, what is the revision currently one revision and the application version.
-Those information’s will be available.
+Here we have two charts myairflow, what’s the version, the revision currently one revision and the application version.
+That information will be available.

-Now in case if I wanted to delete any specific chart, I can go ahead and do that.
-Let me delete one helm that i installed previously
+If I wanted to delete any specific chart, I can go ahead and do that.
+Let me delete one helm that I installed previously.

 $ helm uninstall myairflow

-So all the entities related to this particular chart will be removed from the Kubernetes cluster as well.
+So it will remove all the entities related to this particular chart from the Kubernetes cluster as well.

-So in a quick summary, we have seen how to import the repositories, how to verify the charts within the repository and use a chart and do a quick release into the Kubernetes cluster using the helm install command.
+So in a quick summary, we have seen how to import the repositories, verify the charts within the repository, use a chart and do a quick release into the Kubernetes cluster using the helm install command.

-Again, let me remind you all this is a quick introduction, we are going to have detailed discussion on each and every command And their syntax in the future tutorials.
+Again, let me remind you all this is a quick introduction; we will have a detailed discussion on every command And its syntax in the future tutorials.